 No, a boat bill of sale must not be notarized in Pennsylvania.

 After Purchasing a Vessel

-- You will need to complete and sign your section of Form REV-336, provided by the Pennsylvania Fish and Boat Commission (PFC).
-If the last registered owner is deceased, the executor and/or administrator of the decedent can sign on his or her behalf and provide the buyer a copy of the original death certificate or Form PFBC-T8 signed by the funeral director or attending physician.
+- You must complete and sign your section of Form REV-336, provided by the Pennsylvania Fish and Boat Commission (PFC).
+If the last registered owner is deceased, the executor and/or administrator of the decedent can sign on their behalf and provide the buyer a copy of the original death certificate or Form PFBC-T8 signed by the funeral director or attending physician.

 - Provide proof of your ownership of the vessel.
-If the vessel was titled and registered in another state, you must provide a valid title document.
+You must provide a valid title document if the ship was titled and registered in another state.
 If the title is unavailable, you may execute, under penalty of law, Form PFBC-734 (Affidavit of Purchase/Ownership), stating facts that support your claim of ownership.

 - You must complete your portion of Form REV-336 and forward the form to the PFC, Division of Licensing and Registration.
 If you cannot sign, a bill of sale provided by the seller is also permitted.

 - If the sale is private, you must receive proof of ownership from the seller, as indicated above.

 - You can transfer registration from a previously owned boat to the current one.
 This requires the completion and submission of Form PFBC R-4.

 Pennsylvania Boat Bill of Sale Template